mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 This way we got the tasks for these 2 days.
 There were several tasks, so everyone could choose which one suits them the best.
 Some folks were late, so they were having troubles afterwards to get the idea of what's expected from them.

 I think there were about 70 participants in beginning, and about 50 of them made it to the end.
 Most people came alone or in pair; and I think there were two pre-formed teams of several people.

+Most people were Dutch, but a lot were not.
+Many international students, scientists and entrepreneurs live in the Netherlands these days, and they were all welcome.
+So, while some teams were speaking Dutch within the group, English was the default language for other communication all the time, which is very handy.
+Some participants came to the Netherlands specifically to take part in this event: I remember guys from UK, Belgium and even Serbia.

 I am the software developer and I was expecting that most of hackers will also be developers, mostly on experienced side.
 But I was quite wrong.
 Many people were from entrepreneural background, coming from ventures on early stage, or research environments.
 Many folks were students with no career set yet.
 In result, I was the only person who was able to write code in our team, and one of the most experienced programmers overall.